Semipalatinsk Test Site

 The Semipalatinsk Test Site or Semipalatinsk-21 (Семипалатинск-21; Семей-21), also known as "The Polygon", was the primary testing venue for the Soviet Union's nuclear weapons.
 It is located in Zhanasemey District, Abai Region, Kazakhstan, south of the valley of the Irtysh River.
 The test site was part of the former Kazakh SSR.
 The scientific buildings for the test site were located around 150 km west of the town of Semipalatinsk, later renamed Semey, near the border of East Kazakhstan Region and Pavlodar Region.
-Most of the nuclear tests taking place at various sites further to the west and the south, some as far as into Karagandy Region.
+Most of the nuclear tests took place at various sites further to the west and the south, some as far as into Karagandy Region.

 The Soviet Union conducted 456 nuclear tests at Semipalatinsk from 1949 until 1989 with little regard for their effect on the local people or environment.
 The full impact of radiation exposure was hidden for many years by Soviet authorities and has only come to light since the test site closed in 1991.
 According to estimates from Kazakh experts, 1.5 million people were exposed to fallout over the years.

 From 1996 to 2012, a secret joint operation of Kazakh, Russian, and American nuclear scientists and engineers secured some waste plutonium in the tunnels of the mountains.

 The Semipalatinsk Test Site saw the detonation of the first Soviet atom bomb and the first air-tested hydrogen bomb.
 Over the course of 40 years, a quarter of all nuclear tests in history took place here.
 Since its closure on 29 August 1991, the Semipalatinsk Test Site has become the best-researched nuclear testing site in the world, and the only one in the world open to the public year-round.